Mario12138/Notes-Practice/README.md

 # Notes-Practice
-notes of work and self practice
+notes of work and self practice, and some codes too